Horticulture

 Growers and primary processors (for example, pack-houses) must:

-- identify and control food safety hazards associated with growing and primary processing of leafy vegetables
+- Identify and control food safety hazards associated with growing and primary processing of leafy vegetables.

-- have an approved food safety management statement which includes notifying regulators of their activities.
+- Have an approved food safety management statement which includes notifying regulators of their activities.

 Melons